OpenCDSS/cdss-rest-services-examples/examples/javascript/README.md

 `./run-server.sh`.
 For Command Prompt, type `run-server.sh`.
 4. Now that the server is running, open up a browser of choice and type `http://localhost:8000`.
-There are multiple html files as described in the folder structure above, so the brower will show all files where the html files are located.
+There are multiple html files as described in the folder structure above, so the browser will show all files where the html files are located.
 5. Click on the index html file to run, and the example will show up.